Chart Color Schemes

 Health outcomes in Calwell are marginally below the national average with common health conditions somewhat prevalent across both younger and older age cohorts

-Common health conditions are somewhat prevalent across both younger and older age cohorts.
-The rate of private health cover is exceptionally high at approximately 58% of the total population, which is 3,223 people.
-The most common medical conditions in the area are mental health issues and asthma, impacting 9.4% and 9.0% of residents respectively.
-66.9% of residents declared themselves completely clear of medical ailments, compared to 66.1% across Australian Capital Territory.
-As of 2021, 15.9% of residents are aged 65 and over, totaling 883 people, which is lower than the 17.6% in Australian Capital Territory.
+Common health conditions are prevalent across both younger and older age cohorts.
+Private health cover rate is very high at approximately 58% of the total population, which is around 3,220 people.
+The most common medical conditions are mental health issues and asthma, affecting 9.4% and 9.0% of residents respectively.
+66.9% of residents report being completely clear of medical ailments, compared to 66.1% across the Australian Capital Territory.
+As of 2021, 15.9% of residents are aged 65 and over (882 people), which is lower than the 17.6% in the Australian Capital Territory.
 Health outcomes among seniors present some challenges, broadly in line with the general population's health profile.

 Frequently Asked Questions - Health